Desdaemon/odoo-lsp/README.md

 See [.helix/languages.toml](./examples/.helix/languages.toml)

-1. Ensure that you have `odoo-lsp` on your path (or define the SERVER_PATH environment variable pointing to one)
+1. Ensure that you have `odoo-lsp` on your path
 2. Determine your Helix runtime folder, e.g. `~/.config/helix/` on Linux
 3. Modify `languages.toml` in your Helix runtime folder (create one if none exists) to include these lines: